 Tiny House Living

-If your reason for considering van life isn't the travel aspect but the promise of getting a space all to yourself, you might want to look at tiny houses.
-The tiny house movement is one of the many alternative living arrangements that have gone mainstream in recent years.
+If your reason for considering van life isn't the travel aspect, but the promise of having a space all to yourself, you might want to look into tiny houses.
+The small-house movement is one of many alternative living arrangements that have gone mainstream in recent years.

-As the name suggests, you'll move into a smaller house requiring fewer materials, time, and real estate to build.
-Some tiny homes are as small as 107 square feet — small enough to put the house on wheels.
+As the name suggests, you'll move into a smaller house that requires fewer materials, less time, and less real estate to build.
+Some tiny homes are as small as 107 square feet - small enough to put the house on wheels.

 Tiny houses have the advantage of feeling more homelike than motor homes and vans.
-They're designed to be the same as a home but on a smaller scale.
+They're designed to resemble a home, but on a smaller scale.
 If you plan on long-term alternative living, that kind of environment brings a sense of comfort that's difficult to quantify until you've experienced the difference.

 However, you will have a more challenging time finding a place to put your tiny home.
-Unlike vans and RVs, tiny houses can be conspicuous in a McDonald's parking lot.
-But if you decide to make your tiny home more permanent, you'll have an easier time setting up electricity, water, and internet connections for your home.
+Unlike vans and RVs, tiny houses can be conspicuous in a parking lot, such as a McDonald's.

 Move to a Cheaper Area

-If you want to travel, this might seem less appealing, but if you've been thinking about living in a van to save money, you might be better off simply moving to a cheaper area.
+If you want to travel, this might seem less appealing, but if you've been considering living in a van to save money, you might be better off simply relocating to a more affordable area.
 If you decide to move into a van to travel, you'll have to look for a job that allows you to work remotely.

 In that case, you won't miss out on many opportunities by moving into an area with low property and rent prices.
-You'll have to take care of a lot more paperwork if you buy a house, but if you're at a point where you're looking to settle, the sense of security, peace, and privacy you get with a home might be worth it.
+You'll have to manage a lot more paperwork if you buy a house, but if you're at a point where you're looking to settle, the sense of security, peace, and privacy you get with a home might be worth it.

 Try Homesteading

-Not everyone looking into van life does it to save money or go on an adventure.
-Some of you want to get in touch with nature and live in a more environmentally friendly way.
-If that's your goal, you might want to think about homesteading.
+Not everyone who looks into van life does so to save money or go on an adventure.
+Some of you want to connect with nature and live more sustainably.
+If that's your goal, you may want to consider homesteading.

-Homesteading is a form of sustainable living that puts you in charge of making food and building your home in the wilderness.
+Homesteading is a form of sustainable living that puts you in charge of growing your own food and building your own home in the wilderness.
 Believe it or not, there are still places in the U.S. where you can homestead without buying land.

-Whether you go through with van living or choose one of the home-free alternatives listed above, know that you'll have to adjust to a drastic lifestyle change.
+Whether you opt for van living or choose one of the home-free alternatives listed above, be aware that you'll need to adjust to a significant lifestyle change.
 So, research and pick the one you see yourself living in for the next few years.